 Super Durable Polyester

 Designed to hold color and gloss for between 5 and 10 years, this super durable sibling of standard polyester coating is fast becoming a favorite.
 Offering all the benefits of polyester powder coating with the added plus of better heat and corrosion resistance, it’s not hard to see why this is such a frontrunner in so many projects.
+With only minimal fading after years of exposure, super durable polyester is well worth considering.

 Epoxy-Polyester Hybrid

 An epoxy-polyester hybrid remains pretty close to a pure epoxy in most terms but offers much-improved weathering.
 These coatings are best for any project that requires good aesthetics and functional properties, as the addition of the polyester does reduce some of the epoxy’s corrosion and chemical resistance.
+Try to avoid this hybrid in the case of heavy exterior exposure, though, as that can still damage the finish.

 As you can see, powder coatings are a great coating choice in general, and can be tailored to just about any project or product.
-The important thing to remember when choosing your powder coating is that it’s not so much a question of what the best coating is, but rather a question of what the best coating is for this specific project.
+The important thing to remember when choosing the best powder coating is that it’s not so much a question of what the best coating is, but rather a question of what the best coating is for this specific project.
 Indoor applications often benefit from the addition of epoxies, while super-durable polyester may become your go-to for most other applications.

 The sky is the limit when it comes to powder coatings.
 Just make sure you consider all the angles before you commit to one over the others.